fabvalaaah/HttpMqttGatewayJS/README.md

 # HttpMqttGatewayJS

-This Node.js software is a gateway forwarding data incoming from a local network HTTP port to a specific topic of an MQTT broker.
+This Node.js software is a gateway forwarding data incoming from a local network port to a specific topic of an MQTT broker.

 ## Installation